raddad772/raddad772.github.io/_posts/2025-01-02-notes-on-GBA-PPU-windows-and-blending.md

 ## Notes on GBA PPU: Windows and Blending

+EDIT 2/19/25: fix some small accuracy issues in terminology

 I've been working on GBA lately.
 I struggled a LOT with this.
 I found gbatek and even TONC's explanations to be confusing vs. the relative simplicity of what's actually going on.

 ### Rendering a GBA picture
 A GBA frame consists of the following elements:

-1. Sprites (rendered to a line buffer the frame before, I presume).
+1. Sprites (rendered to a line buffer one line in advance by the hardware.
+I just do it at the start of rendering that line, since I go line-by-line).
 They can be individually marked as transparent, and they can be regular or affine (rotatde/scaled), but affine ones take a bit more than twice as long per-pixel to draw, so you get less per line.
 2. Backgrounds 0-3.
 They can be "regular" tile-mapped, 4bpp or 8bpp, or 8bpp affine.
 You lose 2 "regular" backgrounds for each "affine" background layer.
-Also there are bitmap modes but we're ignoring those.
+Also there are bitmap modes, which basically just replace bg0-3 and follow most rules
 3. Windows.
 These are conceptual things that can do things like enable or disable color effects, and keep certain elements from being drawn.

 There are also 3 color effects: